SimonJackson24/AMSLPR/docs/system_monitoring.md

 ## Overview

-This guide provides instructions for monitoring the health and performance of the AMSLPR system.
+This guide provides instructions for monitoring the health and performance of the VisiGate system.
 Effective monitoring is essential for identifying and addressing issues before they impact system availability or performance.

-The AMSLPR system includes a comprehensive monitoring module that tracks system resources, logs metrics, and provides alerts when thresholds are exceeded.
+The VisiGate system includes a comprehensive monitoring module that tracks system resources, logs metrics, and provides alerts when thresholds are exceeded.

 ## Monitoring Components

-The AMSLPR monitoring system includes the following components:
+The VisiGate monitoring system includes the following components:

 1. **Resource Monitoring**: Tracks CPU, memory, disk usage, and system uptime.
 2. **Application Monitoring**: Monitors application-specific metrics such as recognition performance and database operations.